 A large field gun has been delivered to the church hall for a demonstration by the platoon but none of them know how it works.
 After a process of trial and error using models to represent the town, the time comes for the gun to be fired but the men get tangled up in the netting enclosing it.

 After Mainwaring complains that the men's saluting is sloppy a runaway barrage balloon appears with the verger clinging onto it.
-He is rescued and various people,including Godfrey's sister Cissie,are asked to hang onto it until Mainwaring takes charge.
-Unfortunately for him it takes off in the breeze with him holding onto the other end of its rope,dragging him through trees and a haystack until it stops on a railway bridge.
-The men are about to secure it but then an officer comes by and in order to perfect the saluting so beloved of Mainwaring they have to let go of ...
+He is rescued and various people, including Godfrey's sister Cissie, are asked to hang onto it until Mainwaring takes charge.
+Unfortunately for him it takes off in the breeze with him holding onto the other end of its rope, dragging him through trees and a haystack until it stops on a railway bridge.
+The men are about to secure it but then an officer comes by and in order to perfect the saluting so beloved of Mainwaring they have to let go ...

-Pike's work is suffering because he is distracted by his girl-friend Violet,whom Mainwaring regards as common as she used to clean for him.
+Pike's work is suffering because he is distracted by his girl-friend Violet, whom Mainwaring regards as common as her mother used to clean for him.
 Furthermore at the upcoming platoon dance Pike is going to announce his engagement to her, which alarms Wilson as Mavis would never let her baby go.
 Mainwaring arrives at the dance with a black eye after a fight with his wife and, despite efforts by Jones - doing impressions - to stall Pike, the lad announces his big news.
 Mavis faints.
-Later she locks Wilson out of the house for not telling her of her son's plans and he joins ...
+Later she locks Wilson out of the house for not telling her of her son's plans and he ...

 It is revealed that Private Godfrey was a Conscientious Objector in the First World war, leading Mainwaring and some of the platoon to brand him as a coward.
 However, during an exercise in which Mainwaring collapses with smoke inhalation, it is Godfrey who, at risk to himself, rescues him.
 When Mainwaring and the others go to visit Godfrey, recovering in bed, they see a photo of him with a military medal, won in the First World War when he was a brave stretcher bearer who saved many lives.
 Mainwaring is ashamed and asks Godfrey to be the platoon's official First Aid ...